hype-hams/jack-products/README.md

 ## Wins and Improvements

 The project was successful in replicating the experience of a physical atelier with a web application.
-The application allows users to browse and purchase products, while also enabling admins to create, remove, and manage orders.
+The application allows users to browse and purchase products.

 The project could be improved upon in terms of user experience and scalability.
-The user experience could be improved by adding more features, such as a wishlist and product reviews.
+The user experience could be improved by adding more features, such as a wishlist.
 Additionally, the application could be made more scalable by refactoring the code and adding more caching.

 # PLUMBERSFEC